-- 1. Display the camera with the camera level manual event. - 2.
-In the View pane, click the 'aux' overlay button. - The resulting pop-up may display two tabs if the camera is a PTZ camera.
-'Presets' and 'Triggers'.
-If the camera is a fixed camera only 'Triggers' should appear.
-If necessary, click the 'Triggers' tab to display the camera trigger(s). - 4.
+- 1. Display the camera with the camera level trigger. - 2.
+In the View pane, click the 'aux' overlay button. - The resulting pop-up may display multiple tabs.
+Click the 'Triggers' tab to display the camera triggers (buttons). - 4.
 Select the desired trigger from the displayed list.